 - Finger dexterity: Playing ukulele will help build strength and independence in the fingers.
-This is great if the child goes on to learn piano, guitar, violin, cello etc
+This is great if the child goes on to learn piano, guitar, violin, cello etc.

 Throughout the year we will build up a list of songs we can play and will aim to perform them at our end of year performance where possible.
-Songs range from classic nursery rhymes like Zoom zoom zoom we’re going to the moon, to ones the children request –Frozen is always a big hit!
+Songs range from classic nursery rhymes like ‘Zoom zoom zoom’ to the children’s requests – songs from the film Frozen have always been a big hit in recent years.

-We aim to cover a new song every two weeks to keep the lessons interesting.
-The more songs we cover the easier the different chords positions become.
-Over the year we would hope to learn three to four different chords-C, F, G7 and Aminor.
+We aim to cover a new song every fortnight in order to keep the lessons interesting.
+The more songs we work on, the easier the different chord positions become.
+Over the year we would hope to learn three to four different chords-C, F, G7 and A minor.

 Another benefit of ukulele lessons is improving the children’s listening skills.
 Not only will they learn to listen to their friends and take turns playing songs, they will also become more accustomed to pitching their singing – all skills which lead to a growth in confidence.
 During ukulele lessons, we learn to work individually, in pairs and together as a group, all of which supports the development of the children’s focus, timing and social skills.